Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Write a Resume for your first job
+How to Make a Resume for Your First Job

-Another important step is to modify your resume to fit the specific job and company it is you are applying to.
-Examine the company’s profile and job description, then tailor your resume to demonstrate the way your experience and skills are in line with the requirements stated.
+Another important step is to modify your resume to fit the specific job or company which you’re applying.
+Examine the company’s profile and job description, and tailor your resume to showcase the way your experience and skills correspond with the criteria listed.

-Here’s an example an example resume that is suitable for job seekers who are just beginning their career:
+Here’s an example how to write a resume that is suitable for job seekers who are just beginning their career:

 Name: John Doe

-Contact Information: Contact number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Telephone number Email address, phone number, LinkedIn profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021
+- A Bachelor’s Degree in Management XYZ University, Graduated May 2021.

-- Relevant course: Market Research, Data Analysis, Consumer Behavior
+- Relevant classes: Market Research, Data Analysis and Consumer Behavior

 Experience:

-- Intern, ABC Marketing Firm, Summer 2020
+- Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market research and data analysis for various clients
+- Assisted with market analysis and research for various clients

-- Developed strong skills developed in Excel and PowerPoint
+- Developed strong skills for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020